huaweicloud/terraform-provider-huaweicloud/website/docs/r/cce_cluster_v3.html.md

 * `authentication_mode` - (Optional) Authentication mode of the cluster, possible values are x509 and rbac.
 Defaults to x509.
     Changing this parameter will create a new cluster resource.

+* `multi_az` - (Optional) Enable multiple AZs for the cluster, only when using HA flavors.
+Changing this parameter will create a new cluster resource.

 ## Attributes Reference

 All above argument parameters can be exported as attribute parameters along with attribute reference.